-- Champion business stimulation and public celebrations at the local, national, and international levels to generate economic impact for the City of Toronto. - Grow and develop existing and new events by capitalizing on the powerful diversity within the city and province. - Maintain and elevate the image of the public asset, parklands and heritage buildings - View all elements operating within Exhibition Place through a business lens, promoting customer service excellence and revenue generation. - Maintain long-term operational financial stability. - Manage and programme Exhibition Place in a manner which is respectful of the local community.
+- Champion business stimulation and public celebrations at the local, national, and international levels to generate economic impact for the City of Toronto. - Grow our reputation as a major destination and develop existing and new events by capitalizing on the powerful diversity within the City of Toronto and the Province of Ontario. - Elevate the image of the public asset, its parklands, heritage buildings, and public art. - Manage and program Exhibition Place in a manner respectful of the local community. - Promote service excellence in all customer interactions throughout Exhibition Place. - Maintain long-term operational financial stability.